-In case an error condition (L1 buffer overflow, Trigger FIFO overflow, memory parity error, limiting number of hits matched to event, etc.) has been detected during the trigger
+In case an error condition (L1 buffer overflow, Trigger FIFO overflow, memory parity error, limiting number of hits matched to event, etc.) has been detected during the trigger matching a special word with error flags is generated.

 A unique feature of the trigger matching in the HPTDC is its capability to assign hit measurements to multiple triggers.